Your Cart

 Magnesium Header Jpg

-Did you know that having low levels of magnesium is one of the leading nutrient deficiencies affecting adults?
+Did you know that having low levels of magnesium is one of the leading nutrient deficiencies among women and that also affects men?
 It’s estimated that a whopping 80 percent of adults may be running low in this vital mineral, which is why it’s a good idea to consider taking a magnesium supplement regularly, especially if you’re not eating plenty of magnesium-rich foods.

 How many minerals does the body need?
 Magnesium is one of the essential 13 minerals.
 It helps to support bone health, heart health and even a positive mindset.
 Although we only need small amounts of magnesium relative to other nutrients, we must regularly replenish our stores, either from foods or magnesium supplements.